emilianoyoung/ai/_posts/_archive/2019-12-03-aws-launches-sagemaker-studio-a-web-based-ide-for-machine-learning.md

         width: 700
         height: 418
   - title: "The AI Eye: AWS Announce New SageMaker Capabilities and Wipro Launching Advanced Cloud SOC Services with Microsoft Azure Sentinel"
     excerpt: "According to the press release, SageMaker Studio \"delivers greater automation, integration, debugging, and monitoring for the development and deployment of machine learning models\".
-Another new capability announced was SageMaker Autopilot, which \"allows ..."
+Another new capability announced was SageMaker Autopilot, which \"allows developers to submit simple data in CSV files and have machine learning models automatically ..."
     publishedDateTime: 2019-12-04T17:39:00Z
     sourceUrl: https://www.marketwatch.com/press-release/the-ai-eye-aws-announce-new-sagemaker-capabilities-and-wipro-launching-advanced-cloud-soc-services-with-microsoft-azure-sentinel-2019-12-04
     type: article